thjread/thjread-blog/posts/2020-03-09-getting-started-category-theory.markdown

 I've only read the first couple chapters but enjoyed them.
 Introductory, but with a very different syllabus from the other textbooks, focusing on the aspects used most in applied category theory such as enriched categories and monoidal categories.
 Each chapter develops a topic in the context of a concrete example.

-Free online [here](https://math.mit.edu/~dspivak/teaching/sp18/7Sketches.pdf), or a not overly expensive paperback.
+Free online [here](https://math.mit.edu/~dspivak/teaching/sp18/7Sketches.pdf), or you can buy a paperback copy.

 ## Next steps